Chronic Disease Prevention

 Through policy, practice, and partnership models, NACCHO’s work in chronic disease engages local health departments in building their capacity to implement, evaluate, and sustain evidence- and practice-based chronic disease prevention activities in their communities.
 Public health is the work we do together as a society to ensure the conditions in which everyone can make healthy choices and lead fulfilling lives, and NACCHO supports health departments’ initiatives to promote community health and wellness for all.

-The following projects are not currently receiving funding but have been focus areas for our Chronic Health team.
+The following projects are focus areas for our Chronic Health team.
+Note: Not all projects are currently receiving funding.

 Community Health